-Maaitionai Notes daitional Notes on Organization and Sensory Supports:
+Additional Notes on Organization and Sensory Supports:

 Communication Tools

 Communication Purse

 The communication purse is a thin, pink purse that has slots on the inside for pictures, stickers, or other paper based communication techniques.
 These can be removed from the purse to make a request.
 (Image to left)